davidosomething/grunt-toggl/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## TODO

+ * Project and Task ID task querying like I provided for workspaces.

 ## Release History